keigoi/kmclib/artifact/README.txt

 All the instructions are in *artifact.md*.

-For the bext experience, open that file in a markdown friendly viewer.
+For the best experience, open that file in a markdown friendly viewer.
 Alternatively, you can access an online copy at: https://github.com/keigoi/kmclib/blob/tacas22ae/artifact/artifact.md.